Thrall: Society

+Conditions and rights

 Thralls were the lowest class of workers in Scandinavian society.
 They were Europeans who were enslaved by being prisoners of war, incurring debt or being born into the class via their parents.
 The living conditions of thralls in Scandinavia varied depending on the master.
 The thrall trade as the prize of plunder was a key part of the Viking economy.
 While there are some estimates of as many as thirty slaves per household, most families owned only one or two slaves.

 In 1043, Hallvard Vebjørnsson, the son of a local nobleman in the district of greater Lier, was killed while he was trying to defend a thrall woman from men who accused her of theft.
 The Church strongly approved of his action, recognised him as a martyr and canonized him as Saint Hallvard, the patron saint of Oslo.

 Despite the existence of a caste system, thralls could experience a level of social fluidity.
 They could be freed by their masters at any time, be freed in a will or even buy their own freedom.
-Once a thrall was freed, he became a "freedman", or leysingi, a member of an intermediary group between slaves and freemen.
+Once a thrall man was freed, he became a "freedman", or leysingi, a member of an intermediary group between slaves and freemen.
 He still owed allegiance to his former master and had to vote according to his former master's wishes.
 It took at least two generations for freedmen to lose the allegiance to their former masters and become full freemen.
 If a freedman had no descendants, his former master inherited his land and property.

 While thralls and freedmen did not have much economic or political power in Scandinavia, they were still given a wergeld, or a man's price: there was a monetary penalty for unlawfully killing a slave.

+End of slavery

-The era of Viking raids resulting in the capture of slaves slowly ended in the 11th century.
+The era of Viking raids resulting in the capture of slaves gradually ended in the 11th century.
 In the following centuries, more thralls obtained their freedom, either by purchasing it or on the initiative of their masters, the Church or the secular authority.

-The thrall system was finally abolished in Scandinavia in the mid-14th century.
+On Iceland, slavery was allowed in the Gray Goose Laws, which applied until 1270, but the law text Kristinna laga þáttur from 1122-1133 is the last time slavery is mentioned to have existed, and no existing slaves are mentioned anywhere from the late 12th century.